-Streets Significant Feature - An exterior architectural component of a building that contributes to its special historic, cultural, and/ or aesthetic character, or in the case of an historic district, that reinforces the special characteristics for which the historic district was designated.
+The North Carolina State Historic Preservation Office assist private citizens, private institutions, local governments, and agencies of state and federal government in the indentification, evaluation, protection, and enhancement of properties significant in North Carolina history and archaeology.
+Significant Feature: An exterior architectural component of a building that contributes to its special historic, cultural, and/or aesthetic character, or in the case of an historic district, that reinforces the special characteristics for which the historic district was designated.